FerdinandToelkes/Patchcraft-Preparing-Whole-Slide-Images-for-Training-Neural-Networks/README.md

 # Patchcraft: Preparing Whole Slide Images for Training Neural Networks

-This project was part of my master's thesis.
+This project was part of my [master's thesis](toelkes_master_thesis_final_version.pdf) and its name has been changed afterwards to be more descriptive.

 ## Outline